jose-kevin/academic-kickstart/content/authors/admin/_index.md

 - Researchers
 - Visitors
 ---
+Hi!

-Hi, I am a  first year PhD student at the University of Southampton.
+I am a first year PhD student in the Computational Engineering and Design Group at the University of Southampton.
+I am exploring the effects of structural periodicity on characteristics of mechanical waves.

+I graduated from Department of Mechanical Engineering, IIT Kanpur in 2017 with a BTech-MTech (Dual Degree).
+My masters thesis was in the area of musical acousitics.
+In my free time, I enjoy reading, playing board games and swimming.